 The School's admissions policies fully comply with the Americans with Disabilities Act (ADA) and other applicable laws and regulations.
 Consistent with the School's commitment to diversity, the life experiences and backgrounds of applicants with disabilities may be viewed positively in admissions decisions.
-Applicants may use the personal statement or the diversity statement to emphasize these factors.
+Applicants may use the personal statement or a separate, optional diversity statement to emphasize these factors.

 If you have questions about this application or about the admissions process, please contact the Office of Admissions at the University of Maryland Francis King Carey School of Law at (410) 706-3492 or email@example.com.
 Be sure to notify the Office of Admissions promptly of any change in your address as well as any new facts that may change the responses to any part of your application.

-The University of Maryland Francis King Carey School of Law does not discriminate on the basis of race, color, religion, age, ancestry or national origin, gender, sexual orientation, physical or mental disability, financial status or veterans status.
+The University of Maryland Francis King Carey School of Law does not discriminate on the basis of race, color, religion, national origin or ancestry, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status, protected veteran's status, or age.
 The University is required by federal regulatory agencies to supply admissions and enrollment information by racial, ethnic and gender categories.
 Provision of the information is voluntary and will not be used to determine eligibility for admission.